SharePoint 2010 Resources: The Beta Version

 Bookmark this page!
 Today we're still in "pre-release" mode, some come back and watch us grow.
 Between the SharePoint Conference 2009 and the public beta in November, this site will provide links to all the information you need to prepare for SharePoint Server 2010 and WSS 4.0.
 To have your posts and articles included, just contact me through the links at the side of this page.
 See you in SharePoint!

-Welcome to my list of SharePoint 2007 Resources!
-This is a hub for SharePoint 2007 and WSS 3.0 Resources with two advantages: All resources are hand-picked and vetted for quality, and each topic contains a with hand-tuned search designed to return the latest content which you can then filter further to find what you need.
+This is a hub for SharePoint Server 2010 and WSS 4 Resources with two advantages: All resources are hand-picked and vetted for quality, and each topic contains a with hand-tuned search designed to return the latest content which you can then filter further to find what you need.

 Reference [Search Results]

 Hubs [Search Results]

 These are the other pages like this one: starting points for doing things with SharePoint.

 SharePoint Virtual Conference and Expo.
 November 5, 2009.

 SharePoint Conference 2009.
 The first source of "deep" content for SharePoint 2010.
 October 12-22, 2009 in Las Vegas, Nevada.

 User Groups.
 [Search Results]